chrisjmccormick/chrisjmccormick.github.io/_posts/2019-07-22-BERT-fine-tuning.md

     Token IDs: [101, 2256, 2814, 2180, 1005, 1056, 4965, 2023, 4106, 1010, 2292, 2894, 1996, 2279, 2028, 2057, 16599, 1012, 102]

-## 3.2.
+## 3.3.
 Padding & Truncating

-Pad and truncate our sequences so that they all become of length MAX_LEN.
+Pad and truncate our sequences so that they all have the same length, `MAX_LEN`.

-("post" indicates that we want to pad and truncate at the end of the sequence, as opposed to the beginning) `pad_sequences` is a utility function that we're borrowing from Keras.
-It simply handles the truncating and padding of Python lists.

 First, what's the maximum sentence length in our dataset?